rust-lang/unsafe-code-guidelines/reference/src/layout/arrays.md

 reduces the size of `A` to `3`.
 For the elements of `B` to be properly aligned, `B` would need to choose a `stride == 4`, resulting in a `stride > size`.

-Guaranteeing `stride >= size` is forward-compatible such the layout-optimization
+Guaranteeing `stride >= size` is forward-compatible with such layout-optimization proposals:
-proposals:

   * [rust-lang/rfcs/1397: Spearate size and stride for types](https://github.com/rust-lang/rfcs/issues/1397)
   * [rust-lang/rust/17027: Collapse trailing padding](https://github.com/rust-lang/rust/issues/17027)